xwang2713/github-action-dev-build/README.md

 # github-action-dev-build
-Build individual HPCC-Platform Project Artifacts with Github Action
+Build individual HPCC-Platform Project Artifacts with Github Action This repository contains the sauce for building HPCC-Platform using GitHub Actions.
+Clone this repository and customize for your GitHub repository.
+# Customization
+In order to get this build action to work for your individual repository.
+## prerequisites:
+  1. input your *dockerusername* and *dockerpassword* for your docker.io credentials into github secrets.
+  2. get your community ref
+       a. on github cli :
+          ```
+     git show-ref --head
+     ```
+       b. get that head
+                       info - should be a long string SAVE THAT INFO to input in to the build-docs.yaml file on line 16 it must be an exact match.

+## Actions Set-Up
+1. Clone the github-action-dev-build repository
+2. Go to .github/workflows
+3. Edit build-docs.yaml:
+   a. lines 7-9 comment out workflow_dispatch and uncomment #push to enable build on push
+   b. around line 16 you add your community ref you got from  above:
+        Find =>  COMMUNITY_REF:  <GIT REF>

+   And replce <GIT REF> with your ReF sting you copied
+   c.
+Need to save the file then commit to your master

+6. make a push to the repo - it 'should' build
+7. Retrieve Artifacts (Monitor Job) from the GitHub Actions tab

 ## Original Developer Notes
 Pick a workflow script and uncommts push and disable workflow_dispatch: